Griffin Personal Injury Lawyer

 Chris Edwards practiced personal injury law in Griffin for years before becoming a superior court judge for the Griffin Judicial Circuit.
 After 22 years as a judge and over a decade as chief judge, he is practicing personal injury law again.

 Chris has teamed up with our founding attorney J.L.
 King, II, who is one of the most experienced civil trial lawyers in Georgia and grew up in Pike County.
 He has obtained verdicts and settlements in excess of $40 million for his clients throughout the state.
 Let them put their over 58 years of legal experience to work on your case.

 Contact us today to schedule a free consultation with a Griffin personal injury attorney.
 We work on contingency.
 You pay nothing unless we recover money for you first.

 Why Should I Hire The King Firm to Handle My Personal Injury Case in Griffin?

 You shouldn’t be accountable for the financial losses of an accident if you didn’t cause it.
 In fact, Georgia law allows you to recover money from the at-fault party for your medical expenses and other losses.
 The King Trial Firm can help you get what you’re entitled to.

-Our law firm is a leader in personal injury law in South Georgia.
-Our attorney has recovered over $40 million for injured clients, including multiple six figure verdicts.
+Our law firm is a leader in personal injury law in Georgia.
+Our attorney has recovered over $40 million for injured clients, including multiple verdicts over one million dollars.
 We have over 15 years of legal experience and have completed over 25 jury trials.